Read From The Beginning By Clicking FAITH & EMPIRE — Chapter – 1

 The elder repeated the greeting in turn.

-Fifth Battalion and the assembled Angel fighter pilots sprung to attention again and responded with an enthusiatic and quite loud, “I-O!”
+Third Regiment and the assembled Angel fighter pilots sprung to attention again and responded with an enthusiastic and quite loud, “I-O!”

 The men on stage smiled.
 Lords Zoltan and Kosta bowed deeply in gratitude.